enkimute/ganja.js/README.md

 * geometric, inner (contraction), outer (wedge) and vee product
 * conjugate, Reverse, Involute, Dual (Poincare), Negative
 * 4 API's (inline, asciimath, object oriented, functional)
-* Easy graph function for 1D and 2D functions and Projective 2D elements.
+* Easy graph function for 1D and 2D functions and Projective 2D and 3D elements.
 * There's a [game](https://enkimute.github.io/ganja.js/examples/example_game_wedge.html) that teaches you how to use ganja.js !

 <A NAME="Started"></A>